-The injection may cause discomfort in some patients.
+The injection may cause discomfort or a burning sensation in some patients.

 Are there any risks?

 The main risk is infection but this is very unlikely.
 If you experience flu-like symptoms, temperature, excess pain or swelling at the injected area, please seek medical advice.